 Architecturally, the restaurant is stunning, overseen by an iconic stone silo (thus the name, Stone Barns).
 Each spring, it overgrows with feathery white wisteria that is so, so whimsical.
 Ultimately, the garden and farm feel more like a French country chateaux than a barn restaurant in Tarrytown, New York.
 It’s a beautiful concept, both literally and symbolically.

 Barber works with local growers, farmers, bakers, fermentation experts, butchers, brewers, and beekeepers to supply the restaurant.
 As a result, the meals are as unique and enchanting as they are impossible to recreate anywhere else.
 Over the years, his restaurant has become a foodie bucket list destination that supports people, the land, and a healthier, more connected community food shed.
+The whole experience is lovely.
 For those who can afford it, it’s always worth the trip.

 Related: An Insider’s Guide to the Hamptons.